Fintech-Research-Lab/Ethereum_Governance_Project/README.md

-This document describes how to replicate the data and the results of the paper "Ethereum Governance".
+This document describes how to replicate the data and the results of the paper [https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4691000]("Decentralized Crypto Governance?
+Transparency and Concentration in Ethereum Decision-Making") by Cesare Fracassi, Moazzam Khoja, and Fabian Schar.

 # Data Collection Process.